-Advanced Credit for IB, AP, A Level, Abitur, French Bac, CAPE Secondary Exams
+Advanced Credit for IB, AP, A Level, OIB English, and CAPE Secondary Exams

 Students may be eligible to receive advanced credit for exams passed during secondary school.
-If you took IB, A level, AP, Arbitur, CAPE, or French Baccalaureate exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.
+If you took IB, A level, AP, OIB English or CAPE exams while in secondary school, visit www.american.edu/admissions/examcredit.cfm for full details on AU exam policies.

 Letter of Recommendation

-Course work at AU requires strong skills in the English language and academic preparedness.
-All applicants (including U.S. citizens) whose first language is not English are required to take one of the following exams and achieve the indicated scores to demonstrate a satisfactory level of English proficiency.
+AU requires strong English language skills.
+All transfer applicants (including US citizens) whose first language is not English can prove English proficiency by one of the following testing options:

 TOEFL (Test of English as a Foreign Language) - TOEFL code 5007